ietf-wg-cellar/ebml-specification/specification.markdown

 A `Master Element` MUST declare a length in octets from zero to `VINTMAX`.
 The `Master Element` MAY also use an unknown length.
 See [the section on `Element Data Size`](#element-data-size) for rules that apply to elements of unknown length.

-The `Master Element` contains zero, one, or many other elements. `EBML Elements` contained within a `Master Element` MUST be defined for use at levels greater than the level of the `Master Element`.
-For instance, if a `Master Element` occurs on level 2 then all contained `EBML Elements` MUST be valid at level 3. `Element Data` stored within `Master Elements` SHOULD only consist of `EBML Elements` and SHOULD NOT contain any data that is not part of an `EBML Element`.
+The `Master Element` contains zero, one, or many other elements. `EBML Elements` contained within a `Master Element` MUST have the `EBMLParentPath` of their `Element Path` equals to the `EBMLReferencePath` of the `Master Element` `Element Path` (see [the section on the `EBML Path`](#path)). `Element Data` stored within `Master Elements` SHOULD only consist of `EBML Elements` and SHOULD NOT contain any data that is not part of an `EBML Element`.
 When `EBML` is used in transmission or streaming, data that is not part of an `EBML Element` is permitted to be present within a `Master Element` if `unknownsizeallowed` is enabled within the definition for that `Master Element`.
-In this case, the `EBML Reader` should skip data until a valid `Element ID` of the same level or the next greater level of the `Master Element` is found.
+In this case, the `EBML Reader` should skip data until a valid `Element ID` of the same `EBMLParentPath` or the next upper level `Element Path` of the `Master Element` is found.
 What `Element IDs` are considered valid within a `Master Element` is identified by the `EBML Schema` for that version of the `EBML Document Type`.
 Any data contained within a `Master Element` that is not part of a `Child Element` MUST be ignored.

 ## Binary Element